| About | Safe Return to Campus

 There will be very limited exceptions made to meet University operating requirements.
 Exceptions require preparation of a detailed travel plan subject to review by the administration to determine if it is appropriate and necessary.

 To comply with social distancing guidelines, all shared communal spaces on campus will be closed or have reduced density.
 Use of pool tables, gaming consoles, and other areas within the residence halls and Student Center will likely not be available for use in the fall.
 Gatherings in lounges and other informal spaces may be limited to no more than 10 people, and some even less, based on square footage.
 Signs will be posted at the entrance of each communal space and it will be expected that students maintain physical distancing at all times and wear a face covering over the nose, mouth, and chin.
 Furniture will be marked to identify where people can sit to comply with social distancing guidelines.
+The May Street Auditorium and Lancer Landing are identified spaces where students can use for synchronous classes and for use between classes.

 Additionally, conference rooms not otherwise converted to instructional space will either be closed to use or be restricted to meet social distancing guidelines.
 All such spaces will be signed with applicable limitations.